🎧 Prefer to listen to the audio version? Click here!

 I believe the money we invest in ourselves is worth every penny because it makes me grow; it makes me think outside of my comfort zones; it shows me my weak spots.
 In my love relationship, it helps me be brave in creating exactly what I want and dedicate every day to doing that work.
 It helps me dig into why I’m not taking the actions I want to take in my love relationship; it reveals the truth, then allowing me to understand and decide my next steps.

-Being all in on yourself
+Self Confidence: being all in on yourself

 We’re so busy focusing on the outside, trying to get people to like us, trying to get others to open up and talk, and not doing the same ourselves.
 We are afraid to look inside at why we hate ourselves so much, at why we feel so lost and empty, why we’re scared.
 Let me tell you something; you will never find what you are looking for in someone else.
 So many of us are afraid that if we let go of controlling our surroundings, we might drown, but the truth is when you let go and start focusing on yourself, that’s when you learn how to swim.